-- (c) At the beginning of the day's session following the filing of a bill or resolution with the Chief Clerk, the Chief Clerk shall read the bill or resolution into the record.
-A bill or resolution that is filed with the Chief Clerk of the House while the House stands in recess, in adjournment, or is not otherwise meeting, shall be given a number and entered upon a docket kept for that purpose. - (d) Introduction of a bill or resolution shall be considered the first reading of that bill or resolution, unless otherwise ordered by the House.
+- (d) Introduction of a bill or resolution shall be considered the first reading of that bill or resolution, unless otherwise ordered by the House.
 The bill or resolution shall be read by title only, or by reference to the prefile list, and then be assigned by the Speaker to its appropriate committee. - (e) Resolutions of condolence, congratulations or other non-controversial subject matters may be considered as part of the Consent Calendar without being assigned to a committee, unless any member objects.
 A suspension of the Rules is required in order to consider any other type of resolution without referring it to a committee. - (f) The Prime Sponsor of a bill or resolution shall be the member who has responsibility of the drafting and introduction of a bill or resolution.
 The Prime Sponsor of a bill or resolution is that House member listed first to the right of the word "SPONSOR:" on the upper right side of the first page of a bill or resolution.
 Other House members may be Coprime Sponsors if listed after the Prime Sponsor and if joined by the word "and" or the symbol "&".
 The Floor Manager of a House bill or House resolution shall be the Prime Sponsor.
 A Joint Sponsor is any member of the House or Senate whose name is printed on the measure after the name of all Prime and Co-prime Sponsors.
-A Co-Sponsor is a member of the House or Senate whose name is not otherwise shown on the measure, but who signs the backer of the measure. - (g) The House Prime Sponsor of a Senate bill or resolution shall be the Floor Manager of that measure, unless he or she declines to serve.
-If the House Prime Sponsor declines to serve as Floor Manager or if there is no House Prime Sponsor, the Speaker shall designate a House member to be the Floor Manager of that measure. - (h) In order to withdraw his or her sponsorship of a bill or resolution, a Sponsor shall submit to the Chief Clerk a written notice for this purpose.
+A Co-Sponsor is a member of the House or Senate whose name is not otherwise shown on the measure, but who signs the backer of the measure. - (g) The Chairperson of the House standing committee to which a Senate bill or resolution has been assigned shall also be the Floor Manager of that measure, unless he or she declines to serve, or defers to a House Sponsor.
+If the committee Chairperson declines to serve as Floor Manager, the Speaker shall designate a House member to be the Floor Manager of that measure. - (h) In order to withdraw his or her sponsorship of a bill or resolution, a Sponsor shall submit to the Chief Clerk a written notice for this purpose.
 The written notice shall then be attached to the original of the bill or resolution.